-Reduce Lowering the amount of waste produced Reuse Using materials repeatedly Recovery Recovery Recovering energy from waste Landfill Safe disposal of waste to landfill
+Reduce Lowering the amount of waste produced Reuse Using materials repeatedly Recycle Using materials to make new products Recovery Recovering energy from waste Landfill Safe disposal of waste to landfill

 Least favoured option

 - Try to reduce the use of paper. - Ask attendees to bring their smartphone or iPad to take notes. - Reuse paper or buy recycled paper. - Send the event agenda or any other supporting materials by email prior to the event. - Encourage stall-holders, caterers and participants to avoid using plastic. - Make a plan for recycling, compost and general waste based on the venue requirements. - To keep food waste to a minimum: - Correctly calculate numbers for catering. - For free events, order food for 70% of those who RSVP.